izenynn/c-reverse-shell/README.md

 A reverse shell for Windows and Linux written in C.

+Features:
+- Works on Linux and Windows.
+- Just one `.c` file.
+- Runs in the background (on both, Linux and Windows).
+- You can choose between waiting for the client (if it's no listening) or not.

 ## Dependencies

 For Windows you will need `mingw-w64` compiler (the `.exe` binary is compiled in linux):